- LiveUniversity Life

 The paper/creative work must have a feminist and/or gender, and/or sexuality studies objective and/or reflect a feminist/ gender/sexuality studies creative or theoretical approach or analysis.
 Revision of papers with the advice of the recommending faculty member is encouraged.
 Students can submit more than one piece of work, but the submissions will be considered separately rather than in combination.Active members of the Center for Women, Gender, & Sexuality Studies will read/view the work and make final determinations regarding the winners (1st, 2nd, and 3rd).

 Sources should be documented by using MLA style or whatever documentation system is appropriate for the academic discipline (check with the instructor if in doubt), and the paper should be free of grammatical, technical, and structural errors.Academic papers should be at least 9-10 pages long but no longer than 20 pages including reference list/ bibliography.
-Creative/art productions should include statement of production process and author intent (can be separate or included in the cover letter described below).Bibliography should include only citations for sources that are clearly and actively used in the paper; that is, bibliography should not be "padded."
+Creative/art productions should include statement of production process and author intent (can be separate or included in the cover letter described below).Bibliography should include only citations for sources that are clearly and actively used in the paper.
 As with any academic assignment, students are responsible to the UW system policy related to academic misconduct.
 For helpful guidelines concerning plagiarism, students may wish to consult: